Monday, June 10, 2024

 βαλη (from βαλλω; "thrown", 4:26) The most famous "sower" parable, which is found earlier in chapter 4, has a professional sower "sowing" (σπειρω) the seed.
 In this parable, we simply have a man throwing the seed.
 This reminds us that the sowers of the Word need not be simply authorized and trained clergy, but that God chooses the foolish and insignificant to do the work of the Kingdom!

 Side note on Google: Part of Google's success as a company is their willingness to try things.
 They have created a culture where people are willing to throw stuff on the wall and see what sticks.
 In fact, when it comes to advertising, Google encourages companies to try as many permutations of their wording as possible to see what works.
 Churches tend to be much more cautious.
-These parables encourage us to try stuff without as much planning!
+These parables encourage us to try stuff, trusting in God's generosity.

 ελεγεν (from λεγω; "was speaking", 4:26) The imperfect tense is used here to portray Jesus speaking; this means that Jesus likely was repeating these parables more than once!
 Throughout this section, Jesus speaks in the imperfect tense, suggesting that he did not simply say this word but repeated it.
 In order for Jesus to get his message across, he needs to say it over and over.
 To go back to Google; Jesus has to try it in many ways to get it through!